 Dr. Marion is a member of the American Society of Implant & Reconstructive Dentistry (ASIRD).
 As such, he’s committed to delivering optimum results when restoring dental implants and planning your implant treatment.

-After discussing your treatment needs and agreeing upon a treatment plan, Dr. Marion will refer you to one of his trusted colleagues who specialize in the surgical placement of dental implants.
-Dr. Marion will continue to work carefully on your case as he designs the restorative portion of your implant.
+After discussing your treatment needs and agreeing upon a treatment plan, Dr. Marion will refer you to a surgeon who specializes in the surgical placement of dental implants.
+Dr. Marion will direct the surgeon on where to place your implants.
+You’ll then return to Dr. Marion to complete the restorative portion of your treatment.

 Are Dental Implants Right for You?